codemeasandwich/redux-auto/README.md

 #### after

-Fires on every action to tweek the **payload** that will be passed to you logic functions.
+Fires after every action, allowing you to change your piece of the **state**.

 ```js
 import actions from 'redux-auto'